Caripson/Linux-disk-optimization/README.md

 > - Not intended for desktop use or non-expert users.
 > - Misuse may result in unstable or unbootable systems!

-Automated, safe, and flexible script to optimize disk, memory, and network parameters on Linux servers.
-Features backup/restore, logging, performance testing, and multiple optimization levels.

 ---